-Deakin’s health economics teaching and research staff are leaders in their field and represent the largest academic health economics cohort in Australia.
-The team offers research supervision in areas such as resource allocation and priority setting, health economics of maternal and child health care, obesity, nutrition, mental health, diabetes and disability.
+Deakin's health economics teaching and research staff are leaders in their field and represent one of the largest academic health economics cohort in Australia.
+The team offers research supervision in areas such as resource allocation and priority setting, and health economics of maternal and child health care, obesity, nutrition, mental health, diabetes and disability.

 Who we work with

 We partner with a range of federal and state government departments, national and international research institutes, universities and large national not-for-profit organisations.

 - Centre on Population Approaches for Non-Communicable Disease Prevention, Oxford University

 - Movember Foundation

 - Orygen (the National Centre of Excellence in Youth Mental Health)

 - Pacific Research Centre for the Prevention of Obesity and Non-Communicable Diseases (C-POND)

 - Queensland Centre for Mental Health Research, University of Queensland

 - School of Public Health, University of Queensland